Alaska Wellness Summit 2.0: Confronting Alaska's Crime Wave

-Now, we are planning another Wellness Summit – this time focused not only on our addiction epidemic, but on drug trafficking and the associated crime wave that is victimizing so many Alaskans.
-The Alaska Wellness Summit 2.0: Confronting Alaska’s Crime Wave will once again feature a prominent group of federal, state and local leaders and stakeholders to build public awareness, identify opportunities for coordination and cooperation, and highlight Alaska’s unique public safety challenges with federal officials.
+On August 17, 2018, I held another Wellness Summit – this time focused not only on our addiction epidemic, but on drug trafficking and the associated crime wave that is victimizing so many Alaskans.
+The Alaska Wellness Summit 2.0: Confronting Alaska’s Crime Wave once again feature a prominent group of federal, state and local leaders and stakeholders to build public awareness, identify opportunities for coordination and cooperation, and highlight Alaska’s unique public safety challenges with federal officials.

-The Director of the Office of National Drug Control Policy, Jim Carroll, will join us as a keynote speaker to discuss Alaska’s recent High Intensity Drug Trafficking Area (HIDTA) designation, which will help facilitate greater cooperation, criminal case coordination and information sharing among local, tribal, state and federal agencies currently engaged in counter-drug trafficking operations in Alaska.
+The Director of the Office of National Drug Control Policy, Jim Carroll, joined the discussion as a keynote speaker to outline Alaska’s recent High Intensity Drug Trafficking Area (HIDTA) designation, which will help facilitate greater cooperation, criminal case coordination and information sharing among local, tribal, state and federal agencies currently engaged in counter-drug trafficking operations in Alaska.

-The Commandant of the United States Coast Guard, Admiral Karl Schultz, will join us as a keynote speaker to discuss the Coast Guard’s role as our nation’s first line of defense against drug smugglers seeking to bring illegal substances into the United States.
+The Commandant of the United States Coast Guard, Admiral Karl Schultz, gave a keynote address on the Coast Guard’s role as our nation’s first line of defense against drug smugglers seeking to bring illegal substances into the United States.

-The summit will also include a number of senior Alaska officials and community leaders, including: local mayors, law enforcement, public safety officials, community stakeholders, and media.
-Confirmed guests include:
+The summit also include a number of senior Alaska officials and community leaders, including: local mayors, law enforcement, public safety officials, community stakeholders, and media: